Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

-## When the cache doesn't hit
+## When the cache miss happens
-When the access function cannot return cache block associated with current request, it returns false and satisfied condition doesn't met.
+When the access function cannot return cache block associated with current request, the satisfied condition is set as false.
 Therefore, the handleTimingReqMiss function is executed to fetch cache block from the upper level cache or memory.